BlueBrain/BluePyEModel/examples/nexus/README.md

 If you wish to modify the gene-based configuration before proceeding with model optimisation, you can get the configuration from Nexus and modify it before proceeding further.
 The jupyter notebook [edit_neuron_model_configuration.ipynb](../ncmv3//edit_neuron_model_configuration.ipynb) explains how to do so.

+An example on how to run these steps is provided in the [run_pipeline.ipynb](./run_pipeline.ipynb) notebook.

 ## 4. Run the Luigi pipeline:
 Set the variables ``emodel``, ``etype``, ``iteration``, ``mtype``, and ``ttype`` in ``launch_luigi.sh`` to match the values you chose for ``EMODEL_NAME``, ``ETYPE``, ``ITERATION_TAG``, ``MTYPE``, and ``TTYPE``.
 Additionally, ensure that the ``species`` and ``brain_region`` variables are consistent with the values in ``pipeline.py``.